ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ```

 What about a collision with a wall?
-We can use `quit`, which stops the game when it occurs.
+I can use `quit`, which stops the game when it occurs.

 ```rkt
 (define (snake-position-update)